-Architects working in all regions of the UK returned to positive balance figures despite it being a notoriously quiet period ahead of the festive season, indicating an encouraging time ahead for 2016.
+Architects workloads in all regions of the UK returned to positive balance figures despite it being a notoriously quiet period ahead of the festive season, indicating an encouraging time ahead for 2016.

 The larger practices (with more than 50 staff) remain the most positive about their future prospects with a workload index figure of +100, compared with medium-sized (11-50 staff) and small (1-10 staff) practices with +32 and +24 index figures respectively.